 Remember It’s Only Temporary

-In the colder months, my spending on entertainment, bars, and restaurants tends to go down, but my spending in other areas tends to spike.
-Particularly, my spending on electronics like video games and blue ray movies increases.
+In the colder months, my spending on entertainment, bars, and restaurants tend to go down, but my spending in other areas tends to spike.
+Particularly, my spending on electronics like video games and blue-ray movies increases.
 I think this is because I’m spending so much more time at home with my husband instead of out and around the city.
 To combat this, I remind myself that I’m only tempted to do this extra spending because of the cold weather, and that will pass.
 I’ll ask myself: